 The good thing is that the earlier you start building good habits, the easier it gets.
 If you start all of this by freshman year, senior year will be a breeze and you’ll be well prepared for college.

-Notice how most of this guide has been about mindset, your personal psychology, and effective habits.
-This forms an effective framework that you can apply to every class and every semester of school.
-Every important concept that got me to a 4.0 GPA is here.
+Notice how most of this guide has been about mindset, your personal psychology, and healthy habits.
+This forms an effective framework you can apply to every class and semester of school.
+Every important concept that got me a 4.0 GPA is written here.

 Prepping for the SAT or ACT?
 We've written the highest quality prep guides available anywhere.
-Check them out for strategies, tips, and content:
+Browse our separate guides for each major test section: